LawsonLawson/Fix_My_Code_Challenge/0x00-challenge/README.md

 # Task 1
 - changed parseInt(process.argv[2], 16) to parseInt(process.argv[2], 10) to ensure the size argument is parsed as a decimal number, as intended.

+# Task 4
+- Properly updated the prev and next pointers of neighboring nodes when deleting a node in the delete_dnodeint_at_index function